 Archdiocesan Alcoholic Beverages policy is based upon our moral and legal responsibilities to those who attend parish, school or organization events where alcohol is served.
 This policy requires parishes, schools or organizations to strictly enforce all legal alcohol beverage control requirements.
-There should be no tolerance of underage drinking on the part of anyone working for or representing the parish, school or organizations with any permanent and/or temporary type of liquor license allowing them to serve or sell alcohol at parish, school or organization events:
+There should be no tolerance of underage drinking on the part of anyone working for or representing the parish, school or organization.
+In addition, the following actions are required for all parishes, schools or organizations allowing them to serve or sell alcohol at parish, school or organization events:

 - At each parish, school or organization function, the pastor, administrator, or his designate must make certain that all policies are followed. - No alcoholic beverages can be served at elementary school, secondary school, or parish youth athletic events. - All Bartenders and Event Coordinators of any parish, school or organization event at which alcoholic beverages are served must participate in an Alcohol Awareness Training Program.
 This training will cover how to recognize false IDs, current laws about alcohol sales to minors or to those who are drunk or disorderly, and strategies for enforcing the law.
-Materials from the program, including a video of the presentation, will be made available so that those who attend can repeat the workshop at their own parish or location for all bartenders. - Persons who serve or sell alcohol must be at least 21 years of age. - If beer tickets are utilized, parishes, schools or organizations must check identification at two points: when tickets are sold and when the beer is served, unless at the ticket point secure bracelets are issued. - The sales area must contain adequate lighting so that the beer sellers can properly check IDs. - If a parish, school or organization event exceeds four hours in duration, parishes, schools or organizations must stop dispensing all beer and/or alcoholic beverages one hour before the end of the event.
+Materials from the program, including a video of the presentation, will be made available so that those who attend can repeat the workshop at their own parish or location for all bartenders. - The Kentucky Alcoholic Beverage Control S.T.A.R. training course taken online or in person is considered sufficient training for individuals.
+At least one Event Coordinator/Manager should have completed the S.T.A.R. course for each function where alcohol is served.
+If the Alcohol Awareness training is unavailable, then it is the responsibility of the S.T.A.R.
+Certified event coordinator to train, or supervise the individual bartenders serving alcoholic beverages. - Persons who serve or sell alcohol must be at least 21 years of age. - If beer tickets are utilized, parishes, schools or organizations must check identification at two points: when tickets are sold and when the beer is served, unless at the ticket point secure bracelets are issued. - The sales area must contain adequate lighting so that the beer sellers can properly check IDs. - If a parish, school or organization event exceeds four hours in duration, parishes, schools or organizations must stop dispensing all beer and/or alcoholic beverages one hour before the end of the event.
 Advertisements for parish, school or organization events must include a posted closing time. - Parishes, schools or organizations must make telephones available and post signs advertising taxi services for anyone who is too intoxicated to drive home.
-Parishes, schools or organizations also must post signs prohibiting alcohol and/or glass containers from being carried onto parish, school or organization grounds. - Parishes, schools or organizations must provide adequate security when alcohol is being dispensed.
-Security should be based upon expected attendance.
+Parishes, schools or organizations also must post signs prohibiting alcohol and/or glass containers from being carried onto parish, school or organization grounds.

-- Individuals are prohibited to bring alcoholic beverages for private consumption onto the premises at any parish, school, or organization sponsored event. - Alcohol availability should never be the main emphasis of any advertisement for any parish, school or organization function. - Events where alcoholic beverages are sold or served may not feature "happy hours" or multiple drinks for the price of one specials. - Private party events must conform to the requirements of insurance set forth in the Insurance Coverage section.
+- Parishes, schools or organizations must provide adequate security when alcohol is being dispensed.
+Security should be based upon expected attendance. - Individuals are prohibited to bring alcoholic beverages for private consumption onto the premises at any parish, school, or organization sponsored event. - Alcohol availability should never be the main emphasis of any advertisement for any parish, school or organization function. - Events where alcoholic beverages are sold or served may not feature "happy hours" or multiple drinks for the price of one specials. - Private party events must conform to the requirements of insurance set forth in the Insurance Coverage section.